facebook/docusaurus/website/docs/docs.md

 :::important

 The document id of `_index` is reserved exclusively for the home doc page, so it will not work as a standalone route.
+If left to the default, the page will not show a sidebar.
+If you wish to have a sidebar for this page, its ID must be renamed to, for example, `index` or `introduction`.

 :::